electron/governance/wg-security/ghsa-triage-process.md

 A member of the Security WG should assess the vulnerability to determine its severity and what options exist to potentially address it.

 Some possible options include:

 * Backporting a CL from Chromium to address a vulnerability in Chromium code.
 * Opening a new PR to Electron to fix a vulnerability in our source code.

 The assigned WG member then needs to determine the versions of Electron affected by the vulnerability.

 As an example, if the vulnerability originates upstream in Chrome, the member should:

 1. Find the CL that introduced the issue using [Chromium Review](https://chromium-review.googlesource.com/) and the reporter's information.
 2. Determine what Chromium version the CL was released in using [ChromiumDash](https://chromiumdash.appspot.com/commits).
 3. Determine what Electron version first contained the above Chromium version.

-  * If the issue is unpatched, a given fix would need to go to all supported lines after that version/
-  * If the issue has been patched upstream, the fix CL would need to go to all supported versions of Electron that contain the vulnerability and *not* the fix.
+If the issue is unpatched, a given fix would need to go to all supported lines after that version.
+If the issue has been patched upstream, the fix CL would need to go to all supported versions of Electron that contain the vulnerability and *not* the fix.

 Use npm's [semver website](https://semver.npmjs.com/) to validate the affected version range determined as a result of this process.